 Amy Scherber launched Amy’s Bread in June of 1992.
 It all began in a small storefront on 9th Avenue in New York City, in a neighborhood known as Hell's Kitchen.
 At first there were 5 employees, a few wholesale customers and a small retail store.
-Now the bakery has over 100 employees, over 200 wholesale deliveries daily and three retail stores !
+Now the bakery has over 100 employees and over 200 wholesale deliveries daily!

 Located at the entrance of Bowery Kitchen, inside the Chelsea Market, Bowery Eats is waiting for you for a quick lunch not expensive.
 Check out the menu : sandwiches, wraps, burritos...
 You can also build your own sandwich with meats, cheeses, veggies...
 You can eat in Chelsea Market or take away your food and go to the High Line !

 After 6 years as executive pastry chef at Daniel, Daniel Boulud’s flagship French restaurant in New York City, Dominique Ansel opened his own bakery in 2011, Dominique Ansel Bakery.
 The french chef is know for the creation of the Cronut, a delicious croissant and doughnut hybrid.

 Founded in 1995 in the Upper West Side by Constance McDonald and Pamela Weekes, the Levain Bakery is known for its large variety of fresh-baked artisanal breads and its cookies.
 Don't miss its 6-ounce chocolate chip walnut cookies!
 Levain Bakery is also available in Harlem and in the Hamptons.

 Located in the Upper West Side for over 18 years, Margot Patisserie prepare French styled bakeries and pastries.
 They start at 5:30 everyday, following recipes and baking techniques that were passed down to us from generations before.
 The Caf‚ menu also proposes salads, soups, sandwiches, quiches, cakes, tarts...
 Bon appétit !